tsiddiquea/oauth-security-testing-lab/README.md

 ## Performance Characteristics

-* Lightweight simulation suitable for local execution
+* Lightweight Flask-based simulation environment
-* Minimal system resource consumption
+* Minimal resource usage suitable for local testing
-* Fast authorization code generation
+* Fast authorization flow simulation
-* Real-time logging for security monitoring
+* Real-time logging of authentication events

+The system is optimized for educational experimentation rather than production deployment.

-## Security & Ethical Use
+## Ethical Use Statement

-This project is intended strictly for:
+This project is intended solely for:

 * Cybersecurity education
+* Secure software engineering practice
-* Secure authentication research
+* Authentication protocol research
-* Defensive engineering practice
+* Defensive security training
-* Academic experimentation

-It must only be used in controlled and authorized environments.
+It must only be executed in controlled lab environments and never against real systems without authorization.

 ## Learning Outcomes

-By completing this project, the following competencies are demonstrated:
+Through this project, the following competencies are demonstrated:

-* Practical understanding of OAuth vulnerabilities
+* Practical understanding of identity and access management risks
-* Secure authentication architecture design
+* Secure authentication system design principles
-* Attack simulation and threat modeling
+* Attack modeling against authorization protocols
-* Defensive validation implementation
+* Defensive coding and validation strategies
-* Security logging and monitoring strategies
+* Security logging and monitoring concepts
-* Application-layer security engineering
+* Application security research methodology

 ## Author

-Developed as part of an independent cybersecurity learning initiative focused on authentication security, vulnerability research, and secure system design.
+Developed as part of an independent cybersecurity learning initiative focused on real-world vulnerability analysis and secure authentication engineering.

 ## License

-This project is released for educational and research purposes.
+This project is provided for educational and research purposes.
-Use responsibly.
+Use responsibly and only within authorized environments.